 Real Estate Mortgage Broker Business License in Dubai

 Dubai's property market recorded over AED 500 billion in real estate transactions in 2023, cementing its position as one of the world's most active property investment destinations.
 Behind every major transaction, mortgage brokers play a critical role in connecting buyers with lenders, structuring finance, and accelerating deal closure.
-If you are looking to capitalise on this momentum, obtaining a Real Estate Mortgage Broker Business Licence in Dubai is your gateway to a high-growth, regulated financial services sector.
+If you are looking to capitalise on this momentum, obtaining a Real Estate Mortgage Broker Business License in Dubai is your gateway to a high-growth, regulated financial services sector.

-This guide covers everything you need to know about setting up under Activity Code 6619.96 at the Dubai South Business Hub Free Zone, including licence scope, setup costs, compliance requirements, and why Dubai remains one of the best jurisdictions in the world for this activity.
+This guide covers everything you need to know about setting up under Activity Code 6619.96 at the Dubai South Business Hub Free Zone, including license scope, setup costs, compliance requirements, and why Dubai remains one of the best jurisdictions in the world for this activity.

-Activities covered under this licence include:
+Activities covered under this license include:

 Advising clients on mortgage products and eligibility criteria